umputun/remark42/README.md

 | --dbg           | DEBUG                | `false`                | no               | debug mode                      |
 | --dev-password  | DEV_PASSWD           |                        | no               | password for `dev` user         |

-_all multi parameters separated by `,` in environment or repeated with commend like key, like `--site=s1 --site=s2 ...`_
+_all multi parameters separated by `,` in environment or repeated with command line key, like `--site=s1 --site=s2 ...`_

 #### Register oauth2 providers

 Authentication handled by external providers.
-You should setup oauth2 for all (or some) of them in order to allow users to make comments.
-It is not mandatory to have all of them, but at least one should be property configured.
+You should setup oauth2 for all (or some) of them to allow users to make comments.
+It is not mandatory to have all of them, but at least one should be correctly configured.

 ##### Google Auth Provider